-Nine research studies have examined effects of acute REx the testosterone response using sedentary untrained lean subjects (Ahtiainen et al. 2011a; Baker et al. 2006, Cadore et al. 2008; Cadore et al. 2009; Bird et al. 2006; Hansen et al. 2001; Roberts et al. 2009; Tremblay et al. 2004, Yarrow et al. 2007).
-Hansen and colleagues (2001) divided sixteen untrained sedentary men into either an arm group or arm + leg group.
+Nine research studies have examined effects of acute REx the testosterone response using sedentary untrained lean subjects (Hansen et al. 2001, Tremblay et al. 2004, Baker et al. 2006, Bird et al. 2006, Yarrow et al. 2007, Cadore et al. 2008, 2009, Roberts et al. 2009, Ahtiainen et al. 2011a).
+Hansen and colleagues (2001)

+divided sixteen untrained sedentary men into either an arm group or arm + leg group.
 The arm group did four different bicep curl exercises [2 sets, 8-12 repetitions (reps) per set], while the arm + leg group did the same arm exercises and added 4 seated leg press exercises (2 sets, 8-12 reps per set).
-Blood samples were drawn pre-exercise after 15 minutes of supine rest, immediately post-exercise, and 15, 30, and 60 minutes into recovery.
+Blood samples were drawn pre-exercise after 15 min of supine rest, immediately post-exercise, and 15, 30, and 60 min into recovery.
 All of the exercise testing and training was done in the morning before 12:00 PM.
-The arm + leg group had increased testosterone immediately post-exercise, which returned to baseline within 15 minutes into recovery.
+The arm + leg group had increased testosterone immediately post-exercise, which returned to baseline within 15 min into recovery.
 The arm group did not exhibit any changes in testosterone at any of the measured time points, which may signify that a volume or intensity threshold is needed to induce a significant testosterone response.
 The inclusion of large muscle groups may also be necessary to induce an anabolic hormonal response.

 Tremblay et al. (2004) evaluated the testosterone response as part of a study comparing the hormonal response of sedentary individuals to resistance-trained and aerobic-trained athletes.
 Seven sedentary subjects performed a REx bout, an aerobic exercise bout, and a control resting session.
 The REx bout was made up of three circuits of seven different exercises.
-Blood samples were drawn in a seated position pre-exercise after 30 minutes of rest and 1, 2, 3, and 4 hours post-start of exercise.
-However, testing was done in the afternoon, which is not in agreement with the current literature concerning the appropriate time to evaluate the hormonal response due to the diurnal peak of testosterone (Baker et al. 2006; Cadore et al. 2008; Cadore et al. 2009; Roberts et al. 2009).
+Blood samples were drawn in a seated position pre-exercise after 30 min of rest and 1, 2, 3, and 4 h post-start of exercise.
+However, testing was done in the afternoon, which is not in agreement with the current literature concerning the appropriate time to evaluate the hormonal response due to the diurnal peak of testosterone (Baker et al. 2006, Cadore et al. 2008, 2009, Roberts et al. 2009).
 Another potential confounder in this study was the matching of the different exercise sessions according to the caloric expenditure measured via expired gases.
 This made the duration of the REx session vary between subjects, as the first 'post-exercise' blood sample could have occurred during the final portion of their REx instead of immediately post-exercise.
-Total testosterone was found to increase at the 'immediately'

-post-exercise time point (1 hour post-start of exercise) before returning to and staying at basal levels for the other measured time points.
+Total testosterone was found to increase at the 'immediately' post-exercise time point (1 h post-start of exercise) before returning to and staying at basal levels for the other measured time points.